 Data processing procedures identify missing data, data entry errors, assess validity of reported data.
 Macro-level edits detect unusual data fluctuations within a current survey period.

-The response rate for this survey is high and as a consequence imputation for non-response is not widely required.
-However on occasion some respondents may be unable to respond or may be late in responding.
+Some respondents may be unable to respond or may be late in responding.
 In such cases, missing data is automatically imputed based on historical information, for example, data from the previous year.
 Other sources of information are also put to contribution, for example, company's annual financial reports.

 In order to ensure the accuracy and consistency of the data, the results of the survey are reconciled with other information provided by the Canadian Association of Petroleum Producers (CAPP).
 Other federal departments, provincial and territorial authorities routinely monitor the data.